PyFstat/PyFstat/README.md

 # PyFstat

-This is a python package providing an interface to perform F-statistic based continuous gravitational wave (CW) searches.
+This is a python package providing an interface to perform F-statistic based continuous gravitational wave (CW) searches, built on top of the [LALSuite](https://doi.org/10.7935/GT1W-FZ16) library.

 Getting started:
 * This README provides information on